 - Permanent use of containment products should only be considered after assessment and exclusion of other methods of management.

-Ethanol injections and botulinum toxin injections are currently being explored as potential treatments for LUTS in patients with benign prostatic obstruction.
+Ethanol injections and botulinum toxin injections have been explored as potential treatments for lower urinary tract symptoms in patients with benign prostatic obstruction, but more robust evidence is required.

-- Men with LUTS and large prostates are at significant risk of disease progression particularly if they have additional risk factors such as age >70 years or flow rate less than 10 ml/s.
+- Men with LUTS and large prostates are at significant risk of disease progression, particularly if they have additional risk factors such as age >70 years or significantly reduced flow rate.
 These men will benefit from treatment with lifestyle advice and 5-alpha reductase inhibitors (5-ARIs).

 - 5-ARIs reduce the risk of acute urinary retention and the likelihood of prostatectomy by 50-60% compared with placebo.